-Next, click Test PTT and you should see its button turn red.
+Next, and while the TEST CAT button is green, click Test PTT and you should see its button turn red.
 Because we put the radio in test mode, it will react as if it’s transmitting, but the radio won’t actually transmit:

 Click Test PTT again and it should go to gray (and not simulate transmit).